 Rule 15.
 Amended and supplemental pleadings.

 (d) Supplemental pleadings.
-Upon motion of a party the court may, upon reasonable notice and upon such terms as are just, permit him to serve a supplemental pleading setting forth transactions or occurrences or events which have happened since the date of the pleading sought to be supplemented.
-Permission may be granted even though the original pleading is defective in its statement of a claim for relief or defense.
-If the court deems it advisable that the adverse party plead to the supplemental pleading, it shall so order, specifying the time therefor.
+On motion and reasonable notice, the court may, on just terms, permit a party to file a supplemental pleading setting out any transaction, occurrence, or event that happened after the date of the pleading to be supplemented.
+The court may permit supplementation even though the original pleading is defective in stating a claim or defense.
+The court may order that the opposing party respond to the supplemental pleading within a specified time.

 Effective November 1, 2016